jjmchew/jjmchew.github.io/RB171/01-initialNotes.md

 - **FCS** (Frame Check Sequence) : the final 4 bytes (32 bits) of an Ethernet frame used for a CRC (cyclic redundancy check).
 The receiving device generates it's own FCS from frame data then compares it to the FCS in the sent data.
 If the 2 don't match, the frame is dropped.
 Ethernet does not implement retransmission functionality - this is left to higher level protocols.
 [3]

+- **Flow Control** : a mechanism to prevent the sender from overwhelming the receiver with too much data at once [12]
+  - in TCP: data awaiting processing is stored in a buffer
+  - the amount of data each side can accept is defined in the WINDOW field of the TCP header; this is a dynamic field (i.e., will change depending on how full the buffer is) [12]

 - **Four-tuple** : Four pieces of information defined for connection-oriented network communication:  source port, source IP, destination port, destination IP;  newly instantiated sockets listen for messages where all 4 pieces of info match [10]

+- **Four-way handshake** : a process used for terminating TCP connections; uses `FIN` flag of TCP headers [12]

+- **HOL blocking** (Head-of-Line blocking) : a general networking concept where an issue in delivering or processing 1 message in a sequence will 'block' or delay the deilvery of processing of subsequent messages [12]

 - **Hop** : journeys between nodes on the network (i.e., interruptions for transmission, processing, queuing) [2]